-Another major collaboration that took place in Q1 was the planned combining of the Oregon Insurance Division and the Division of Financial and Corporate Securities.
-The two divisions, both operating as part of DCBS, have similar roles as regulators and the merger provides DCBS with an opportunity to create a more efficient and effective regulator.
-Oregon Insurance Commissioner, Laura Cali, while continuing her role as Commissioner, will be the administrator of the new, Division of Financial Regulation.
-Ethan Baldwin will continue being the project coordinator for CIV and the merger will not have an impact on grant activities.
+As discussed in the Q1 report, a major collaboration was the planned combining of the Oregon Insurance Division and the Division of Financial and Corporate Securities.
+During Q2, work continued on finalizing the merger.
+Ethan Baldwin continues to be the project coordinator for CIV and the merger will not have an impact on grant activities.